 The Robinson family embarked the Brilliant, captained by W. Bothwell, at Deptford and departed Gravesend on 15 February 1820, arriving in Simon’s Bay (Cape Town) on April 30 and Algoa Bay (Port Elizabeth) on May 15.
 Their fifth child, William, was born while en-route to Cape Town.
 Incidentally, William became a renowned educator, founding the first school at Potchefstroom.
 He also became Landdrost (Chief Magistrate) at Rustenburg and chairman of the committee that drew up the South African Constitution in 1856.
 He stood for President of the Republic in 1872 losing to Rev. T.F.
 Burgers.
 At the last count he had 109 grandchildren and was the last surviving 1820 Settler when he died in 1912 aged 93.

 However, on arrival at Algoa Bay, things were far less promising.
 The Erith party were initially allocated land then forming part of the Bathurst commonage on the left bank of the Torrens River but were shortly moved to Waay Plaates, a location at the source of the Kaffir Kraal River rejected by Damant’s party.
 They named it New Botany Bay.
-Things did not go well for the party and Erith’s men did not remain with him for long; they complained that he refused to draw rations for them, and applied successfully to have their service agreements cancelled.
-The party had dispersed by 1823 and the Government resumed the abandoned land.
+Things did not go well for the party.
+It may be that Robert and James started falling out before they even reached the Cape, but they were soon at loggerheads on the trek to their allotted land and relations between the cousins was to get steadily worse, with Erith ultimately refusing to draw rations for Robert or his family.
+The rest of Erith’s men did not remain with him for long either; they applied successfully to have their service agreements cancelled.
+By the end of 1820 Robert had successfully gained a Colonial Pass, necessary to move away from their assigned location.
+The Erith party had dispersed by 1823 and the Government resumed the abandoned land.
 (Erith and his wife subsequently embarked on a long campaign to gain redress for what they saw as wrongs inflicted on them by the colonial authorities – see this post).

 Robert died on 16 April 1886, in Cradock.